News flash from Florida legislators: Telegraph era is over

 A state House committee on Wednesday agreed unanimously to repeal Chapter 363 of the Florida Statute in its entirety.
 One lawmaker cheekily registered his vote by using his fingers to tap into the dais as if using Morse Code.

 Back in its day, the telegraph was cutting-edge technology.
-Until Samuel Morse invented his eponymous code and sent out the first message by telegraph in 1844, the Pony Express was still the speediest way to get a message from coast to coast.
+Until Samuel Morse invented his eponymous code and sent out the first message by telegraph in 1844, stagecoaches were still the speediest way to get a message from coast to coast.

 “WHAT HATH GOD WROUGHT?” the first telegraph message asked.

-Note: This story has been corrected to remove a reference to the Pony Express, which began its brief operation in 1860, after the advent of the telegraph.